 Spot the early signs of spring on Denbies Hillside

 The south-facing slope of Denbies Hillside is the perfect place to feel the warmth of early sunshine and see the arrival of spring.
 It also offers a mix of grassland and woodland that attract different species.
-Why not bring a picnic and use the tables in Steers Field before setting off or celebrating on your return?

 Keep an eye open to spot the early wildflowers that make chalk grassland so unique.
 Look out for yellow cowslips, the early purple orchid and the deep blue chalk milkwort.
 The grazing belted Galloway cattle keep the grass short to enable rare flowers to thrive making this a haven for butterflies.
 Brimstones and orange tips should be the first butterflies out.
 Look out for them on sunny days from the end of February in sheltered spots.
 You might be lucky.